JeffyAbraham/Meru/README.md

 # Meru

 ## Overview
-This is a Social networking application developed using android studio with Firebase Realtime database as the backend.
+A Social networking application developed using android studio with Firebase Realtime database as the backend.
 Some of the features of this app are

   * User Signup and login with firebase and Facebook profile